Best Arm Identification with Minimal Regret: Introduction

-In alignment with our intrinsic motivation, several works interpolate the objectives of regret minimization and BAI.
-Among these, the work most closely aligned with ours is \citet{degenne2019bridging}.
+Consistent with our intrinsic motivation, several works interpolate the objectives of regret minimization and BAI.
+Among these, the work most closely related to ours is \citet{degenne2019bridging}.
 In particular, a dual-objective algorithm $\text{UCB}_{\alpha}$ was introduced and analyzed, where the parameter $\alpha$ serves to externally balance between regret and sample complexity.
 However, we remark that \citet{degenne2019bridging} only established achievability results, with no lower bounds provided.
 In contrast, our work focuses on the minimization of expected cumulative regret for BAI, and presents an algorithm that asymptotically attains the fundamental lower bound; hence, tightness and optimality of the results are ensured.
 Subsequently, akin to \citet{degenne2019bridging}, \citet{zhong2023achieving} quantified the trade-off between regret minimization and BAI in the fixed-budget setting.
 Furthermore, \citet{zhang2023fast} studied whether the asymptotically optimal algorithms for the problem of regret minimization can commit to the best arm quickly.
 Their perspective is motivated by the practical preference for quick commitment over continuous exploration, and their results are not directly comparable to ours.
 More recently, \citet{qin2024optimizing} considered a model where the agent can choose to stop experimenting adaptively before reaching the total time horizon.
-In this model, the objective is to optimize concurrently both within-experiment and post-experiment cost functions.
+In this model, the objective is to optimize concurrently both within-experiment and post-experiment cost functions. \citet{kanarios2024cost} studied cost-aware BAI, where each arm is associated with a cost distribution with support in $[\ell,1]$ where $\ell>0$, and the agent aims to minimize the cumulative cost up to the stopping time.
+A crucial difference of our framework is that the cost associated with the optimal arm is exactly zero in the context of cumulative regret, leading to fundamentally different theoretical results.